bertvandepoel/snelSLiM/README.md

 # snelSLiM

-A linguistic set of tools in Go and web interface in PHP to do quick Stable Lexical Marker Analysis.
+A linguistic set of tools in Go and web interface in PHP to do quick Stable Lexical Marker Analysis and investigate the results.

 ## Contact information

-If you have suggestions for features, feedback or a question, feel free to contact me about snelSLiM at bert.vandepoel AT student.kuleuven DOT be.
+If you have suggestions for features, feedback or a question, feel free to contact me about snelSLiM at bert.vandepoel AT student.kuleuven DOT be or create a GitHub issue.

 Having issues building or installing my software?
 I would love to have more users at different universities, so I don't mind if you email me for help or advice!